-Personally I have used it in my day-to-day clinical, research, and management and service improvement work since about 1986.
+Personally, I have used it in my day-to-day clinical, research, management and service improvement work since about 1986.
 I find that patients particularly find it easy to understand.

-Moreover, the most recent article I have written has been downloaded 2000 times each month since it was published in July 2017.
-Its predecessor (no longer available, having been removed by my employers when I retired) was also downloaded at about the same rate for seven years.
+Moreover, the most recent article I have written has been downloaded 2000 times each month since published in July 2017.
+Its predecessor (no longer available, having been removed by my employers when I retired) was also downloaded for seven years at about the same rate.

-The widespread and, now, increasing use of the biopsychosocial theory of illness in many aspects of healthcare suggests it is meeting a need.
-This is further evidence of its validity.
+The widespread and increasing use of the biopsychosocial theory of illness in many aspects of healthcare suggests it is meeting a need.
+This use is further evidence of its validity.

 Other theories, and